 Building National Parks

-These areas help to control the climate, provide a buffer against extreme weather, are a resource for pharmaceuticals, help with food supplies and clean water.
+These areas help to control the climate, provide a buffer against extreme weather, are a resource for pharmaceuticals, and help with food supplies and clean water.

 National parks also give people green space which has been shown to help psychologically and with stress.
 This is very important in today’s modern society where stress is increasing.